neoforged/.github/primers/26.1/index.md

 - `net.minecraft.client.model.animal.sheep`
     - `BabySheepModel` - Entity model for the baby sheep.
     - `SheepModel#BABY_TRANSFORMER` has been directly merged into the layer definition for the `BabySheepModel`
+- `net.minecraft.client.model.animal.squid`
+    - `BabySquidModel` - Entity model for the baby squid.
+    - `SquidModel#createTentacleName` is now protected from private
+- `net.minecraft.client.model.animal.turtle`
+    - `AdultTurtleModel` - Entity model for the adult turtle.
+    - `BabyTurtleModel` - Entity model for the baby turtle.
+    - `TurtleModel` is now abstract
+        - `BABY_TRANSFORMER` has been directly merged into the layer definition for the `BabyTurtleModel`
+        - `createBodyLayer` -> `AdultTurtleModel#createBodyLayer`, `BabyTurtleModel#createBodyLayer`
 - `net.minecraft.client.model.animal.wolf`
     - `AdultWolfModel` - Entity model for the adult wolf.
     - `BabyWolfModel` - Entity model for the baby wolf.